-- Round on all the patients of Rosenwasser, Strauch and Kadiyala early every morning.
-Touch base with Senior Resident and Hand Fellow about status of patients throughout the day. - Scrub on OR cases with Strauch on Monday, Rosenwasser on Tuesday, and Kadiyala one Friday per month. - Attend Hand Conference and Hand Clinic Wednesday afternoons.
+- Round on all the patients of hand service early every morning.
+Touch base with Senior Resident and Hand Fellow about status of patients throughout the day. - Scrub on OR cases as assigned. - Attend Hand Conference and Hand Clinic Wednesday afternoons.

-PGY4 and PGY5 on Hand Service (with Drs.
-Strauch or Rosenwasser respectively)
+PGY4 and PGY5 on Hand Service